seatable-data/api/dtable-web-v2.1-admin/dtables.md

 **Sample Response**

 Response from the sample request shows Page 1 with 3 bases and their infos.
-The returned "count" indicates there're 41 bases in the trash bin.
+The returned "count" indicates there're 41 bases in the trash bin:

 >```
 >{